Shell says still interested in Libya oil exploration

 Shell told Reuters in May that it planned to exit from the LNGDA and area 89 after disappointing results, prompting concerns that the OPEC country would struggle to reach future production targets.

 "That was just a project exit.
-We did not exit Libya," said Nureddin Wefati, head of media relations for Shell's upstream activities in the Middle East and North Africa, at the North Africa Oil and Gas Summit.
+We did not exit Libya," said Nureddin Wefati, head of media relations for Shell's upstream activities, at the North Africa Oil and Gas Summit.

 "We are very interested in other upstream activities and we have an ongoing dialogue with Libyan officials," he said, adding that the company would likely bid in the next licensing round.